Most kids plug into the world of television long before they enter school. According to the Kaiser Family Foundation (KFF):

 Many violent acts are perpetrated by the "good guys," whom kids have been taught to admire.
 Even though kids are taught by their parents that it's not right to hit, television says it's OK to bite, hit, or kick if you're the good guy.
 This can lead to confusion when kids try to understand the difference between right and wrong.
 And the "bad guys" on TV aren't always held responsible or punished for their actions.

 Young kids are particularly frightened by scary and violent images.
-Simply telling kids that those images aren't real won't console them, because they can't yet distinguish between fantasy and reality.
+Simply telling kids that those images aren't real won't console them, because they can't yet tell the difference between fantasy and reality.
 Behavior problems, nightmares, and difficulty sleeping may follow exposure to media violence.

 Older kids also can be frightened by violent images, whether they appear on fictional shows, the news, or reality-based shows.
 Reasoning with kids this age will help them, so it's important to provide reassuring and honest information to help ease fears.
 However, consider not letting your kids view programs that they may find frightening.